superboltapp/superbolt-symfony/readme.md

 ## Security

-If you discover any security related issues, please email package@superbolt.app instead of using the issue tracker.
+If you discover any security related issues, please email info@superbolt.app instead of using the issue tracker.

 ## Credits